Phishinf/BOT4PRO/README.md

 ## Proof of Concept on GENERATIVE AI
 * To get the machine to understand the customer specific needs (question attributes x11, x12, ... , xN1, xN2, ..., XNn) from their question prompts (X1, X2, ...
 XN)
 * To able let the machine to relate the customer specific needs with (the document attributes y11, y12, ..., yM1, yM2, ..., yMm) document (Y1, Y2, ... ,YM)
+* To calculate the "score correlation" of (xi1, xi2, ... , ) and (yj1, yj2, ...) i =1,2,...500, j = 1,2,...Number of documents
 * To answer the specific need by the machine in human langauage to customer

 ### Understand the NEED
-* To digest the different groupd of words or numerics represent the specific needs
+* To digest the different group of words or numerics represent the specific needs from the prompt questions
-* To base on the limited number of prompt questions to generata addiitonal number of questions (at least 500 questions)
+* To base on the limited number of prompt questions to generata addiitonal number of questions (at least 500 questions) without loss the meaning
-* To calculate the "correlation" of (xi1, xi2, ... , ) and (yj1, yj2, ...) i =1,2,...500, j = 1,2,...Number of documents
+* The generated questions are evaluated by the human input
+* From all questions, we find the "attributes" xi1, xi2, xi3, ... of question i (i=1,2,...,500)

+### Understand the documents
+* First form a sample of attributes yi1, yi2, ... for document i from a selected document summaries Y1, Y2, ... (level 2, abridged one)
+* From the sample attributes yi1, yi2, ... of selected document summaries Y1, Y2, ..., Train the machine using LLM model by fine-tuning to complete sort out attributes of each document summary.

+One can reference to the [fine-tuning model]()

+### Calculate the SCORE of question prompt and documents (HEAT Diagram)

+### Answer the question in human language
 * Remark: use the initial set of limited number questions to create a diverse set of related questions.
 Here's a high-level approach you could consider:

 ####  Point to Focus